MOST BEAUTIFUL PLACES IN SOUTH ITALY

 The beaches around Tropea and the nearby coastline of Capo Vaticano are why so many Italians flock to the town in the summertime.
 Snorkeling is good here, and there are boat trips available to the Aeolian Islands, including the active volcanic isles of Vulcano and Stromboli.

-CONCLUSION: MOST BEAUTIFUL PLACES IN SOUTHERN ITALY
+CONCLUSION: MOST BEAUTIFUL PLACES IN SOUTHERN ITALY TO VISIT

 As you can see, the south of Italy is full of stunning places.
 Hopefully, this list of the best places to visit in Southern Italy will help you create your itinerary.
 For more Italy travel tips, click here!